Quantum metasurfaces as probes of vacuum particle content: Introduction

-The practicality of observing vacuum particle creation with a physical mirror has been debated, since a macroscopic object moving at the required relativistic speeds would endure immense mechanical stress, making the experiment highly impractical, with arguments being raised that it might be fundamentally impossible \cite{DodonovVV2010Csot}.
-Seminal experiments have successfully demonstrated particle creation from the vacuum without moving a mirror, instead generating observable photons by modulating the electric boundary conditions of a superconducting cavity \cite{WILSONC.M2011Ootd} or using light in a superconducting metamaterial \cite{LähteenmäkiPasi2013DCei}.
+The practicality of observing vacuum particle creation with a physical mirror has been debated, since a macroscopic object moving at the required relativistic speeds would endure immense mechanical stress, making the experiment highly impractical.
+In contrast, seminal experiments have successfully demonstrated particle creation from the vacuum without moving a mirror, instead generating observable photons by modulating the electric boundary conditions of a superconducting cavity \cite{WILSONC.M2011Ootd} or using light in a superconducting metamaterial \cite{LahteenmakiPasi2013DCei}.
 However, these experiments rely on resonant enhancement to produce the time-dependent boundary conditions in the DCE, where a single quantum of a driving field is converted into two entangled photons via a parametric process.
-Furthermore, since the electromagnetic mode boundary conditions change only perturbatively, such experiments cannot be interpreted as observing particle content of distinct entangled spatial sub-regions of the vacuum.
-In contrast, the authors of Ref.~\cite{BrownEricG.2015Wdim} proposed to use a rapidly slammed mirror in a photonic cavity to generate local particles of spatial sub-regions of the vacuum.
-However, this has remained far out of experimental reach due to the extremely high speed at which the mirror needs to be inserted in the cavity.
+Such particle creation processes are equivalently described as a parametric coupling between static cavity modes.
+Consequently, they cannot be interpreted as observations of particle content arising from a non-perturbative change in the boundary conditions--one that significantly alters the photonic cavity's spatial mode profile as originally proposed by Moore \cite{MooreGeraldT.1970QTot} (in our case splitting the photonic cavity into two).
+In contrast, the authors of Ref.~\cite{BrownEricG.2015Wdim} proposed to use a rapidly slammed mirror in a photonic cavity to generate local particles associated with spatial sub-regions of the vacuum.
+Such an experiment would access vacuum particle creation from non-perturbative boundary condition changes.
+However, this has remained out of experimental reach due to the extremely high speed at which the mirror needs to be inserted in the cavity.